Reviews You Can Rely On

 Helmet Compatible Hood Yes

 The Arc'teryx Beta AR is a do-everything shell jacket.
 It's been a leader in the hardshell category for years at GearLab, and you've likely already seen it in the mountains, given its popularity.
-The collar is a unique design element that offers a phenomenal seal from inclement weather, and the DropHood fits effectively over your helmet or hat.
+The collar is a unique design element that offers a phenomenal seal from inclement weather, and the DropHood fits effectively over your ski helmet or hat.
 The fabrics used in this model include higher and lower denier (thread thickness) in various areas to aid in breathability and shave weight.

-The biggest setback for this jacket is, simply, its cost.
+The biggest setback for this jacket is simply its cost.
 Arc'teryx makes premium jackets, and it comes at a premium price, but the value is resolutely there.
 With over 20 years of mountain enthusiasts using some iteration of the Beta AR, this model is a tested classic, and our testers still love it to this day.
 If you don't need a jacket as durable or as burly, check out the Rab Kinetic Alpine 2.0, which offers great quality at a fraction of the price of the Beta AR.

 Read more: Arc'teryx Beta AR review